fairlearn/fairlearn/docs/user_guide/assessment.rst

 Define metrics that quantify harms or benefits:

-* In job screening scenario, we need to quantify the number of candidates that are classified as "negative" (not recommended for the job), but whose true label is "positive" (they are qualified).
+* In job screening scenario, we need to quantify the number of candidates that are classified as "negative" (not recommended for the job), but whose true label is "positive" (they are "qualified").
 One possible metric is the false negative rate: fraction of qualified candidates that are screened out.
+Note that before we attempt to classify candidates, we need to determine the construct validity of the "qualified" status; more information on construct validity can be found in :ref:`construct_validity`.

 * For a speech-to-text application, the harm could be measured by disparities in the word error rate for different group, measured by the number of mistakes in a transcript divided by the overall number of words.

 Note that in some cases, harms might not be readily identifiable.
-If you choose to use a proxy to represent the harm, check the proxy regularly to ensure it remains useful over time.
+In these cases, we might choose to use a closely related variable to stand in for the missing variable.
+For example, suppose that in the job screening scenario, we have data on whether the candidate passes the first two stages, but not if they are ultimately recommended for the job.
+An alternative measure of harm might be if the candidate does not pass the first stage of the screen.
+If you choose to use a proxy variable to represent the harm, check the proxy variable regularly to ensure it remains useful over time.

 4. Compare quantified harms across the groups
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^